 By Sea: SeaLink operates ferry services to Kangaroo Island from Cape Jervis, about two hours south of Adelaide.
 The ferry journey takes around 45 minutes to an hour, depending on the weather conditions.

 Cape Jervis Ferry Terminal to Penneshaw

 The most popular SeaLink operates two large, fast and comfortable ocean-going catamaran ferries.
 Onboard the ‘Spirit of Kangaroo Island‘, enjoy a scenic boat ride along a 45-minute crossing by SeaLink ferry from Cape Jervis to Penneshaw.
 One may be lucky enough to spot dolphins, whales, sea eagles, and shoals of fish in season.

-Dudley Peninsula is the ferry port and the main gateway onto the island.
+This Peninsula is also the ferry port and the main gateway onto the island.
 The port sits in Penneshaw, the second largest town on the island, with the island’s largest selection of accommodations and eateries.
+Book tickets here.

 Cape du Couedic lighthouse is in the Flinders Chase National Park on the southwestern tip of Kangaroo Island.
 It was constructed between 1906-1909.

-For thousands of years, Seal Bay has been home to an Australian sea lion population of approximately 12,000.
-It is the only place in the world where you can see Australian sea lions very closely and that walk on a beach.
+Seal Bay has been home to an Australian sea lion population of approximately 12,000 for thousands of years.
+It is the only place in the world where you can see Australian sea lions very closely, and that walk on a beach.
 The Australian sea lions are not tame.
-They are endangered species, and there are no enclosures or cages.
+They are endangered species, and Seal Bay has no enclosures or cages.
 The Australian sea lions are unique to South Australia and Western Australia.
 Book tickets here.